 At AstaDent Clinic Turkey, we have highly skilled Dentists in the Dental treatments field.
 In addition to the experienced medical crew and the Clinic, which is equipped with advanced technologies.
 Click here to get an appointment for a free consultation.

-As with most surgeries, the cost will differ, depending on how complicated the procedure is and other treatment needed beforehand, but generally, these implants can cost around $4,500 – $16,500.
+As with most surgeries, the cost will differ, depending on how complicated the procedure is and other treatments needed beforehand, but generally, these implants can cost around $4,500 – $16,500.

 Do Dental Insurers Cover Implants?

-Every dental insurer is different, and the plan you are on might cover at least a portion of the price.
+Every dental insurer is different, and your plan might cover at least a portion of the price.
 Still, in most cases, dental insurers consider implants an elective surgery and won’t cover the costs.

 It is always best to chat with your insurance as they may not cover the implant itself, but they may cover radiographs, tooth extraction, and other tooth replacement options.